 The Schmidt-MacArthur Fellowship is an international postgraduate fellowship on the circular economy for design, engineering and business students.

-Partner Universities are leading international universities, institutions and schools in either or all of the Fellowship’s focus areas: design, engineering and business.
+Students are selected from a network of fourteen Partner Universities.
+These are leading international universities, institutions and schools in either or all of the Fellowship’s focus areas: design, engineering and business.

 The fellowship is jointly funded by the Ellen MacArthur Foundation and the US based Schmidt Family Foundation.